The Song on the Other Side — Modern Paraphrase | fresh.bible

 led it.
 The whole nation joined in.
-And the lyrics pull no punches — this isn't polite, sanitized worship.
+And the lyrics pull no punches — this isn't polite, sanitized .
 This is people who just watched happen in real time:

 "I will sing to the Lord, for he has won a stunning victory — the horse and its rider he has hurled into the sea.

-The Lord is my strength and my song — he has become my .
-This is my God, and I will him.
-My God, and I will lift him high.
+The Lord is my strength and my song — he has become my salvation.
+This is my God, and I will praise him.
+My Father's God, and I will lift him high.

 The Lord is a warrior.
 The Lord is his name.

 There's something worth noticing here.
 These people had been slaves for four hundred years.
 Four centuries of building someone else's empire, watching their children suffer, crying out to a God who seemed silent.
 And now — on the other side of the impossible — the first thing they did was sing.
 Not strategize about what's next.
 Not complain about the journey ahead.
 They stopped and worshipped.
-Sometimes the most important thing you can do after a breakthrough is just stand still and acknowledge who got you there.
+Sometimes what a breakthrough calls for is just to stop — stop moving, stop planning — and acknowledge who got you there.

 At the blast of your breath the waters piled up.
 The floods stood in a wall.
 The deep waters froze solid in the heart of the sea.